 4 Scary Financial Facts: How to Avoid Becoming A Statistic

-Every day we're bombarded with negative statistics that make us frightened, anxious, and confused.
-When it comes to financial matters, this is even more true.
+Every day we're bombarded with negative statistics when it comes to financial matters that can make us feel frightened, anxious, and confused.
 What should we be doing with our money?
-What are other people doing with their money?
 Are we falling behind?
 Are we just another statistic?

-Here are four of the worst financial statistics—what constitutes them, but more importantly how to avoid them.
+Here are four of the worst financial statistics—what constitutes them, but more importantly, tips on how to avoid them.

 Whether it’s a medical problem, an auto repair, or a job loss, unexpected emergencies can happen to anyone at any time.